glauberramos/cloudinary-pwa-angular/post.md

 We also need a image to be displayed when you install your app in your device.
 We used this image [here](https://github.com/glauberramos/cloudinary-pwa-angular/blob/master/src/cloudinary.png), and we added inside `src` folder.

-Everytime you run `npm build`, all the files for your application are generated inside `dist` folder.
-Since we added 2 new files we need to update the code for copying those files as well.
+Everytime you run `npm run build`, all the files for your application are generated inside `dist` folder.
+Since we added two new files we need to update the code for copying those files as well.

 We need to make `angular-cli.json` to copy the manifest.json and our logo `cloudinary.png` to `dist` folder.
 You can make this happen with this change: